circleci/circleci-docs/jekyll/_cci2/google-auth.md

 5. Paste the JSON file from Step 1 into the **Value** field.
 6. Click the **Add Variable** button.

-### Decode and Store Service Account
+### Store Service Account

-To authenticate the `gcloud` tool, you will first need to decode the environment variable you created above.
-You could do that by adding the following command to `config.yml`:
+To authenticate the `gcloud` tool, store the contents of the environment variable in another file.
+To do this,
+add the following command to `.circleci/config.yml`.

-    echo $GCLOUD_SERVICE_KEY | base64 --decode --ignore-garbage > ${HOME}/gcloud-service-key.json
+    echo $GCLOUD_SERVICE_KEY > ${HOME}/gcloud-service-key.json

-This will decode the secret into a file named `gcloud-service-key.json`.

 ### Authenticate the `gcloud` Tool